MA7010 - Number Theory for Cryptography (2025/26)

 Module summary

-The module will principally introduce topics in number theory but their application to cryptography will be stressed as they are introduced and in the initial weeks the module will also provide a brief overview of the subject of cryptography and its historical context.
+The module will principally introduce you to topics in number theory but their application to cryptography will be stressed as they are introduced and in the initial weeks the module will also provide a brief overview of the subject of cryptography and its historical context.

 Prior learning requirements